Apoorvjoc/java-core/README.md

 public class ThreadClass {
     public static void main(String[] args) {

-        // connecting with other thread or running other thread World world = new World();
+        //connecting with other thread or running other thread World world = new World();
         world.start();